warmist/scripts/docs/exterminate.rst

 -------

 ``-m``, ``--method <method>``
     Specifies the "method" of killing units.
-See ``exterminate --help`` for a list of possible methods.
 ``-o``, ``--only-visible``
     Specifies the tool should only kill units visible to the player on the map.